 - Between 18 and 40 years of age, in healthy condition, and able to do hard manual labor.

-Staying as an aspirant
+Trial period as an aspirant

 Please be aware that Antaiji cannot take any responsibility for accidents, injuries or any other damage whatsoever to your physical or mental health which might occur during your stay here.
 The responsibility for your life and health, as well as your practice in general, is completely your own.